IAD-ZHDK/Creative-Coding-Portfolio/README.md

 │   ├── project1
 │   │   ├── index.html
 │   │   ├── sketch.js
-│   │   ├── project.jpeg (.png or .jpg extension are also fine)
+│   │   ├── thumbnail.jpeg (.png or .jpg extension are also fine)
 ```

 Other files such as `style.css` are optional.